Make sure that the chew you purchase is big enough that your dog cannot fit the entire chew in his/her mouth.

 Most farmed elk have their antlers cut off in late August or September.
 By this point, the antlers have finished growing, and harvesting the antler doesn't cause the elk any pain or harm; rather, removing the antlers protects the elk from each other during the rut, or breeding season.
 With antlers, the elk are capable of seriously injuring or killing one another in fights.

 In the spring, when the elk typically shed their antlers and begin growing a new, larger set, farmed elk shed burrs, which are also called buttons, instead of a full set of antlers.
 The white you see on the burrs is the marrow, which has completely calcified.
 Burrs are the most durable and long-lasting elk antler dog chew we carry.
 They generally aren't a dog's favorite; however, if your dog really loves antler and can chew up a whole piece in a short time, a burr may be exactly what you're looking for.

 Small breeds (up to 20 lbs): Small antler in all cuts.
 Burrs in size small.

 Medium breeds (20 lbs to 40 lbs): Medium antler in all cuts.
 Burrs in size medium.

 Large breeds (40 lbs to 70 lbs): Large antler in all cuts.
 Burrs in size large.

 Giant breeds (70 lbs and up): Extra Large antler in all cuts.
 Burrs in size large.

 Please remember that these are suggested sizes only.
 Before purchasing antler, consider the size of your dog's mouth, chewing ability, and age.
 Before giving a chew to your dog, make sure it's large enough that he or she cannot fit the entire thing in his or her mouth.
 Better safe than sorry: get a piece that's big enough!

 All antler is sold by weight so you can be sure that you're getting your money's worth!

-Click to view more options and make a purchase, or click here to view our entire selection.
+Click here to view our entire selection.